kasrababaei/swift-notes/concurrency.md

   }
 }
 ```

+There are seven things to know when working with [task cancellation](https://www.hackingwithswift.com/quick-start/concurrency/how-to-cancel-a-task):

+1. You can explicitly cancel a task by calling its `cancel()` method.
+2. Any task can check `Task.isCancelled` to determine whether the task has been cancelled or not.
+3. You can call the `Task.checkCancellation()` method, which will throw a CancellationError if the task has been cancelled or do nothing otherwise.
+4. Some parts of Foundation automatically check for task cancellation and will throw their own cancellation error even without your input.
+5. If you’re using `Task.sleep()` to wait for some amount of time to pass, cancelling your task will automatically terminate the sleep and throw a `CancellationError`.
+6. If the task is part of a group and any part of the group throws an error, the other tasks will be cancelled and awaited.
+7. If you have started a task using SwiftUI’s `task()` modifier, that task will automatically be canceled when the view disappears.

 Tasks also have the ability to schedule work after waiting some time.
 Threads accomplished this with a `sleep` function that was unfortunately blocking and so would tie up thread resources, and queues accomplished this by scheduling work to be executed on a future date.
 It’s not super ergonomic to have to use nanoseconds.
 Although this method is called “sleep”, it is quite different from the sleep we have used many times on Thread.
 This sleep does pause the current task for an amount of time, but it does not hold up the thread.
 The sleep function on Task works cooperatively so that other tasks can have a chance to do their work on the cooperative thread pool, and then once the time passes our task will be resumed.